uptonking/note4yaoo/lib-collab-common-examples-sync-p2p.md

   - Prototype of a syncing game state between a p2p, host switching network through an action system & event history.

 - https://github.com/spreadjs/spread /js
-  - Spread.js is a local JavaScript datastructure, that is instantly synced across devices/nodes/instances
+  - a local JavaScript datastructure, that is instantly synced across devices/nodes/instances
   - It can be used, when building distributed applications, that need local in-memory data for fast access.
   - Use Plain JavaScript Objects
   - Technically the process is pretty simple.